 Set Up an Allergy-Free Zone

 Make sure you have one space in your home that is an “allergy-free zone”, or a room that is off-limits for your pet.
 This will allow you to have a place to go if/when your allergies flare up.
-Removing yourself from exposure to the allergen is important to help your reaction subside.
+Removing yourself from great choice exposure to the allergen is important to help your reaction subside.

-Don't Blame it All on the Dog!Mistaking the source of your allergic reaction happens more often than people realize!
+Don't Blame it All on the Dog!Mistaking the source of your allergic reaction happens more often than many people realize!
 Before you go blaming your sniffles and itchy eyes on the doggo, make sure there isn’t another irritant that could be causing the reaction.
-Allergy tests can help you pinpoint all of the different allergens that your body reacts to and can spare your dog some of the blame!
+Allergy sufferers' great choice tests can help you pinpoint all of the different allergens that your body reacts to and can spare your dog some of the blame!

-Wait For ItIt's not uncommon for people will mild pet allergies to eventually adapt to their pet's dander.
+Wait For ItIt's not uncommon for many people will mild pet allergies to eventually adapt to their pet's dander.
 This doesn't happen for everyone, but in time many pet owners stop showing the same intensity of reactions when interacting with their own pets.
-You'll still react to other pets, but you may be able to live a comfortable life with your furry friend.
+You'll still react to other pets, but you may be able to live a comfortable life with your furry best friend.

-23 Hypoallergenic Dog Breeds that Don't Shed
+23 Best Hypoallergenic Dog Breeds

 1. Tibetan Terrier